-Giving men and women a second chance by providing them with quality legal representation, bail assistance, connections to social services, and the tools they need to succeed.
+Giving men and women a second chance by providing them with legal representation, reentry assistance, connections to social services, and the tools they need to succeed.

 WHAT WE BELIEVE

 Florida Justice Center is a nonprofit organization that is at the forefront of an emerging model of legal aid representation.

 We strongly believe that everyone is entitled to a diligent defense, an equal opportunity in court, and a helping hand to be successful.
 Everyone makes mistakes and should be afforded a second chance, especially the youth of our society who have long lives ahead of them.

 We are opposed to the criminalization of poverty and the mass incarceration of people of color.
 We are here to protect society’s vulnerable and build healthy, productive futures.

 What We Do

 Our organization combines quality legal representation with technology and statistical analysis to address factors leading to disproportionately high conviction rates for the poor and people of color, as well as connections to ancillary legal and social services to help prevent re-offending.

-While our primary focus is on first-time adult justice-involved individuals, social justice advocates, and military veterans, we consider all low-income individuals for assistance through the legal representation and Florida Bail Fund programs.
+While our primary focus is on first-time adult justice-involved individuals, social justice advocates, and military veterans, we consider all low-income individuals for assistance through the legal representation program.